thanos-io/thanos/docs/service-discovery.md

 --store=dns+stores.thanos.mycompany.org:9090
 ```

 * `dnssrv+` - the domain name after this prefix will be looked up as a SRV query, and then each SRV record will be looked up as an A/AAAA query.
 You do not need to specify a port as the one from the query results will be used.
-An example:
+For example:

 ```
 --store=dnssrv+_thanosstores._tcp.mycompany.org
 ```

-It is also work in kubernetes cluster.
-An example:
+DNS SRV record discovery also work well within Kubernetes.
+Consider the following example:

 ```
 --store=dnssrv+_grpc._tcp.thanos-store.monitoring.svc
 ```

-It means that in kubernetes cluster, there is a service named "thanos-store" in `monitoring` namespace with a port defined named "grpc".
+This configuration will instruct Thanos to discover all endpoints within the `thanos-store` service in the `monitoring` namespace and use the declared port named `grpc`.

 * `dnssrvnoa+` - the domain name after this prefix will be looked up as a SRV query, with no A/AAAA lookup made after that.
 Similar to the `dnssrv+` case, you do not need to specify a port.
-An example:
+For example:

 ```
 --store=dnssrvnoa+_thanosstores._tcp.mycompany.org
 ```

 The default interval between DNS lookups is 30s.
-You can change it using the `store.sd-dns-interval` flag for `StoreAPI`
+This interval can be changed using the `store.sd-dns-interval` flag for `StoreAPI`
 configuration in `Thanos Query`, or `query.sd-dns-interval` for `QueryAPI` configuration in `Thanos Rule`.

 ## Other

-Currently, there are no plans of adding other Service Discovery mechanisms like Consul SD, kube SD, etc. However, we welcome
+Currently, there are no plans of adding other Service Discovery mechanisms like Consul SD, Kubernetes SD, etc. However, we welcome
-people implementing their preferred Service Discovery by writing the results to File SD which will propagate them to the different Thanos components.
+people implementing their preferred Service Discovery by writing the results to File SD, which can be consumed by the different Thanos components.